|Haseley Manor, Arreton, Isle of Wight, PO30 3AN.

 Catering and meal

-We make no charge for champagne/wine served at the reception and meal so this can save many hundreds of pounds.
+We charge no corkage for alcohol provided by you at the reception and meal so this can save many hundreds of pounds.
 The caterers may make a charge for serving the wine and washing the glasses.

 A dance can be held in the evening in the wedding barn.
 There is a raised stage for a band or disco, and ample room is made available for dancing.
 Additional guests up to a total of 210 people can be invited.